IronManYG/Chirp/README.md

 - [ ] **Group Management**
     - [ ] Cascade deletion logic (if Admin leaves)
     - [ ] Warning dialogs for destructive actions

+## Backend

+This application is powered by a custom backend service.
+You can visit the backend repository here: [**Chirp Backend API**](https://github.com/IronManYG/chirp-api "null")

 ## Screenshots